 The Sensorex II’s first quirk: the shutter button is on the face of the camera, not on the top (as with 99.9% of all SLRs).
 What a useful choice: as the camera is already braced against the face, pressing a button toward the face probably reduces the chance of shake.
 When I shot this camera, however, I frequently reached for a nonexistent button atop the camera.
 Old habits die hard.

 A quirk you can’t see is the dual lens mount: screw and bayonet, both Miranda-specific.
 Miranda shipped this camera with the bayonet-mount 50mm f/1.8 Auto Miranda lens, but didn’t want to alienate any Miranda loyalists who already owned Miranda 44mm screw-mount lenses.
-M42/Pentax screw mount lenses don’t fit, by the way.
-I hear adapters were made.
+M42/Pentax screw mount lenses don’t fit; I hear adapters were made.

 Miranda cameras had offered open-aperture, through-the-lens light metering for several years when the Sensorex II was introduced.
 Many SLR makers were still trying to catch up as late as 1972 and were still making cameras that used stop-down metering.
 But Miranda’s system was predictably quirky, accomplished through an odd coupling arm.
 You can see it in the photo above on the left of the lens barrel.
 Part of the system requires you to tell the camera your lens’s maximum aperture.
 You do that by turning the knob under the rewind knob: 1.8 for an f/1.8 lens.

 The viewfinder is refreshingly bright.
 It’s because the lens stays wide open until you press the shutter button, when the camera closes the lens to your selected aperture.

 The Sensorex II’s meter averages light readings across an odd pattern, sort of a U that fills most of the bottom 2/3 of the frame.
 I’m sure this means that a subject will be accurately exposed only when it’s metered in that space.